“Any advice on beating a night shift’s effects on the body with exercise?” This is a question we recently received and it’s a great one.

 While our unique circadian rhythms are a product of nature, they also take cues from outside factors.
 That means you can alter your sleep clock to an extent.
 Three ways:

 - Trick your body into thinking it’s daytime/nighttime.
 Indoor light has a similar effect to sunlight, so keep the lights bright when it’s your awake time.
-And when it’s time to go to bed, make sure your room is pitch black (or get a comfortable eye mask.
-Since I started sleeping with one, I fall asleep in seconds instead of hours).
+When it’s time to go to bed, make sure your room is pitch black (or get a comfortable eye mask.
+Ever since I started sleeping with one, I fall asleep in seconds instead of hours).

-- Avoid eating, drinking or exercising before bed.
-All will keep you wide awake.
-Caffeine and alcohol consumed before bed can also cause you to wake up mid-slumber.
-Peel your eyes away from the TV and computer an hour before bed, too—the light emanated from screens has been shown to have the same effect on your brain as natural light, telling it that it’s time to wake up.
+- Avoid eating, drinking, or exercising before bed.
+All of these things will keep you wide awake.
+Caffeine and alcohol before bed can also cause you to wake up mid-slumber.
+Peel your eyes away from the TV and computer an hour before bed, too: the light emanating from the screens has been shown to have the same effect on your brain as natural light, sending cues that it’s time to wake up.
 (This interesting phenomenon is worth a read.)

 Exercise and a healthy diet are especially important for shift workers.
 Treat your body right so you can withstand the challenge… until you find a job that corresponds with your body clock!

 - How to Wake Up Refreshed at Any Hour